Date last updated: 8 April 2021

 Young Minds has advice on how talk to your children about the coronavirus.

-However, according to the Family Court, this doesn’t mean that children must be moved between homes.
+However, according to the Family Court guidance, this doesn’t mean that children must be moved between homes.
 You should discuss the situation with your children’s other parent and use your own judgement to decide what is safest for your family.

-If you decide that it is best for your children not to go to see their other parent, the courts would expect you to make alternative arrangements for staying in contact, such as telephone, Skype, Face-time, or other online contact.
+If you decide that it is best for your children not to go to see their other parent, the Family Court would expect you to make alternative arrangements for staying in contact, such as telephone or online contact.

-You should not move children between your home and the other parent’s home if someone living at either home has coronavirus symptoms.
-We also don’t recommend moving children between homes if anyone living at either home is in the higher risk group (sometimes called ‘shielded’), as this might put them at risk.
+Remember: You should not move children between your home and the other parent’s home if someone living at either home has coronavirus symptoms.
+We also don’t recommend moving children between homes if anyone living at either home is at increased risk to Covid-19.

 Problems with Contact Arrangements